LuoFeifan77/DeepFAFM/README.md

 # DeepFAFM
-Codes for Deep Frequency Awareness Functional Maps for Robust Shape Matching.
+Code for Deep Frequency Awareness Functional Maps for Robust Shape Matching.

  We will release our codes as soon as possible.